radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-connector.md

 Figure 2: Producer.properties text file for a Kafka broker requiring encryption and authentication

->[!note] Once you start using your Kafka producer to publish to a Kafka topic in a Global Sync topology, any changes you make to the producer.properties file require that you restart the RadiantOne FID service.
+>[!note] Once you start using your Kafka producer to publish to a Kafka topic in a Global Sync topology, any changes you make to the producer.properties file require restarting the RadiantOne FID service.

 ## Configuring Data Sources